 - Kayak, fishing equipment, paddle boards, and other equipment is available on-site or nearby.

-If you are looking to discover more of the area, there are usually 5 total “hikes” available within Mcarthur-Burney Falls SP.
-However, the popular Lake Trail has been closed for some time due to storm damage.
+If you are looking to discover more of the area, there are 5 total hikes available within Mcarthur-Burney Falls SP.
+However, the popular Lake Trail remains closed due to flood damage.

 Burney Falls Loop Trail